Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: Honeycomb/Triangular Lattices

 When combining the two sub-stripes into a single strip, we can choose a relative sign between the two, and instead of the choice as in \cref{fig:cancelation_H22} (in which case we denote the stripe as $S^-$), we can also choose the sign as in \cref{{fig:cancelation_H23}} (in which case we denote the stripe as $S^{+}$).
 The two have opposite eigenvalues with respect to $\mathbf{H}_{\rm XY}$.

 As in the \eqref{eq:multiple_S}, we can consider multiple stripes to construct the state

 where the $\pm$ signs for the stripes are denoted as $k_1, \dots, k_n$ (see \cref{fig:cancelation_H24}).
+Within each stripe, functions $s^{(k)}_{i}$ are given by

+where $k \in \{ \pm 1\}$.
 This is an eigenstate of the quantum XY Hamiltonian as long as the stripes are not adjacent (i.e.\ the distances between them are at least two units of the lattice translation).

 \paragraph{Energy eigenvalues.}

 The argument above shows that the stripe states are energy eigenstates of the XY Hamiltonian on the honeycomb lattice.
 The eigenvalues of the single stripe state are

 We can easily generalize these to the multiple-stripe states, i.e.